adudumayo/adudumayo/README.md

 # Hi there, I'm Dumza 👋

-I'm a Software Engineering graduate based in South Africa.
+I'm a Programmer and Ethical Hacker based in South Africa.

 ## 🛠️ My Skills